An official website of the State of Georgia government.

 AccessGA: Georgia's Accessible ICT Initiative

 Technical Assistance relating to accessible information and communication technology is offered to state agencies through the AccessGA Initiative.
-AccessGA is a joint initiative of the Georgia State ADA Coordinator's Office, the Georgia Institute of Technology's AMAC Accessibility Solutions and Research Center, and The Georgia Technology Authority.
+AccessGA is a joint initiative of the Georgia State ADA Coordinator's Office, the Georgia Institute of Technology's Center for Inclusive Design and Innovation (CIDI) and The Georgia Technology Authority.
 AccessGA's purpose is to support Georgia state agencies with Information and Communication Technology (ICT) accessibility, promoting equal and timely access for employees and customers with a wide range of disabilities.